iioel/git-introduction/README.md

 #### If you want to run my project, just type this into a terminal :
 ```
-./hello.sh # A new option is comming !
-View branch v2.0-beta for more informations
+./hello.sh # The option --command allows to run the programm without graphical interface.
+You can also tip --help or -h.
 ```
 ================================================================================